Free Shipping & Tracking in the USA

 • Tai chi

-Proper hydration plays a crucial role in lymphatic drainage.
+Proper hydration keeps lymph fluid thin and moving freely.
+When you drink enough water, your system clears waste more efficiently and prevents stagnation.
 When you don’t drink enough water, lymph fluid becomes thicker and moves more slowly through your system.
 This can lead to stagnation and reduced waste removal from your tissues.
+Adding lemon or herbal teas can further support healthy lymphatic drainage.

 Optimal choices include: